Because it includes essential information for you, please read this whole leaflet very carefully before beginning to use this medication. Thank you.

 - Mifepristone tablet; silica, colloidal anhydrous, maize starch, microcrystalline cellulose (E460), povidone K30, and magnesium stearate (E470b).

-- Tablets containing Misoprostol for use in the vaginal area; ingredients include hypromellose (E464), microcrystalline cellulose (E460), sodium starch glycolate (type A), and hydrogenated castor oil.
+- Tablets contain Misoprostol for use in the vaginal area; ingredients include hypromellose (E464), microcrystalline cellulose (E460), sodium starch glycolate (type A), and hydrogenated castor oil.

-What Combipack of Mifepristone & Misoprostol looks like and contents of the pack
+What Combipack of Mifepristone & Misoprostol looks like, and what contents of the pack

-A blister of aluminum includes one tablet of Mifepristone and four tablets of Misoprostol, and the combination product is referred to as Combipack of Mifepristone & Misoprostol.
-Each blister is then placed in an aluminum bag and given a sachet that contains silica gel as a desiccant.
+A blister of aluminum includes one tablet of Mifepristone and four tablets of Misoprostol, and the combination product is called Combipack of Mifepristone & Misoprostol.
+Each blister is placed in an aluminum bag and given a sachet containing silica gel as a desiccant.

-Mifepristone tablet is circular in form, light yellow in color, and marked with an “S” on one side of the tablet.
+Mifepristone tablet is circular in form, light yellow, and marked with an “S” on one side of the tablet.
 The other side of the tablet is unmarked.
 Diameter: 11.0 mm.

 Misoprostol tablets range in color from off-white to white and have a rectangular form.
 One side of the tablet is scored and marked with a square on either side of the score, while the other side of the tablet is unmarked.
 Diameter: 11.6 x 6.3 mm.